mbarnawi/Deployments/capstone2 - Employee Churn Analysis/img/README.md

 The purpose of clustering is to gain insights into the data distribution.
 Each cluster is analyzed to understand the behavior of each column
 <div> <img src="https://github.com/mbarnawi/Deployments/blob/main/capstone1%20-%20RFM%20Customer%20Segmentation%20%26%20Cohort%20Analysis%20Project/image/c1.PNG" width =700 > </div>

+# MOdeling

+The SVM model, random forest, and XGBoost were employed.

 # Acknowledgements
 This project is part of ML bootcamp provided by [clarusway](https://clarusway.com/)